DanielSarmiento04/ObjectDetectionApi/README.md

 2. High demand supported (5 million concurrent).
 3. Zero Dependency

-## What is Open Cv?
+## What is OpenCV?

-> Note that actually this project don't support Opencv 4.9.0, Only between 4.5.0 and 4.8.1
+> Note that actually this project is tested using opencv 4.8.1

 ## References